-The charging of Plug-in Hybrid Electric Vehicles (PHEVs) and Battery Electric Vehicles (BEVs) creates a new class of electrical load that could have significant impacts on the low voltage electricity network and upstream aspects of the electricity supply chain.
+The charging of Plug-in Hybrid Electric Vehicles (PHEVs) and Battery Electric Vehicles (BEVs) together termed EVs creates a new class of electrical load that could have significant impacts on the low voltage electricity network and upstream aspects of the electricity supply chain.
 EVs are already popular overseas, so while still forming an emerging industry in Australia, their numbers are expected to grow dramatically in Queensland as their purchase costs decrease, availability increases, and more charging infrastructure is deployed.

-The growth in EV numbers also presents us opportunities to collaborate with relevant stakeholders to create customer access to optimal private and public charging solutions based on the affordability and convenience priorities of EV owners.
+The growth in EV numbers also presents us opportunities to collaborate with relevant stakeholders to create customer access to optimal private and public charging solutions based on the affordability and convenience priorities of both private and commercial EV owners.
 If EV owners increasingly charge their vehicles outside network peak demand periods, this will enhance network utilisation, reduce customer charging costs and deliver many other significant benefits to our business and society.
-As the proportion of renewable energy entering the grid, and the uptake of solar PV systems, increase, the greenhouse gas emissions intensity of electricity reduces, creating an increasing environmental advantage for EVs over petrol or dieselfuelled vehicles.
+As the proportion of renewable energy entering the grid, and the uptake of solar PV systems, increase, the greenhouse gas emissions intensity of electricity generation and distribution reduces, creating an increasing environmental advantage for EVs over petrol- or diesel-fuelled vehicles.

-In the 12 months to 30 June 2020, the volume of plug-in EVs registered in Queensland increased by 80% to more than 3,400 vehicles.
+In the 12 months to 30 June 2021, the volume of EVs registered in Queensland increased by 64% to more than 6,200 vehicles.
 More than 90% of those EVs are in south-east Queensland.
-However, EVs still only account for 0.12% of all registered cars in Queensland, and 1.0% of cars sales over the previous 12 months.
-Battery storage capacity of currently available PHEVs and BEVs is in the range of 12kWh (e.g. Mitsubishi Outlander PHEV) to 100kWh (e.g. Tesla Model S [BEV]).
-A 120kW Tesla Supercharger is capable of charging the Model S battery from 20% to 80% capacity in around 30 minutes.
-Ultra-fast charging stations are rated up to 350kW.
+However, passenger EVs still only account for 0.2% of all registered cars in Queensland, and 1.6% of car sales over the previous 12 months.
+There is no evidence yet that EV charging is having any detrimental impact on the network.
+As EV volumes inevitably increase, and potentially rapidly, network challenges will emerge, but so will opportunities to manage EV charging to deliver benefits to the network, the entire electricity supply chain, EV owners and all electricity users.